Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 We should also say that our notion of germs appears implicitly in Kumjian's proof of \cite [Theorem 3.1]{Kumjian}.

-Another slight technical difference is that, rather than building the twist, and then looking at the associated line bundle, we feel it is simpler, and perhaps a bit more elegant, to go straight after the line bundle.
+Another slight technical difference is that, rather than building the twist, and then looking at the associated line bundle, we feel it is simpler, and perhaps a bit more elegant, to directly construct the line bundle.
 It is well known that twists and Fell line bundles are interchangeable \cite {DKR} but, after all, it is from the line bundle, rather than the twist, that one constructs the twisted groupoid C*-algebra.
-Our procedure is in fact to pack the construction of the twist, and from there to the line bundle, in just one go.
 Should the twist ever be necessary, one may easily recover it as the corresponding circle bundle.

 We should also note that the groupoid coming out of our construction is not expected to be Hausdorff.

 Our assumptions throughout this section will be as follows: